 RecycleSmart, a waste removal organization in Contra Costa County, California, was looking to change customer behavior by increasing standard recycling and food scrap recycling.

-I served as the lead designer in rethinking RecycleSmart's site, and developing a digital and print newsletter.
+I served as the lead designer in rethinking RecycleSmart's digital and print newsletter, and company site.
 Through research provided by RecycleSmart, and in-house testing, our team focused on their audiences—making the case for recycling without preaching through the development of highly visual designs.

 The website and newsletter have won awards from the California Association of Public Information Officers, the Association of Marketing and Communications Professionals, and the Academy of Interactive Visual Design.